 "The quality of social relationships, including marital relationships, "constitute[s] a major risk factor for health—rivaling the effect of well established health risk factors such as cigarette smoking, blood pressure, blood lipids, obesity and physical activity”-House, Landis, and Umberson (1988)

-My program of research focuses on the development of premarital relationships within various ecological contexts, such as family, peer groups, and culture.
-I explore whether and how couples' courtship experiences bear upon their subsequent marital relationship, using dyadic, longitudinal data.
-For example, I have examined how various premarital events (such as pregnancy) and courtship experiences (such as cohabitation) influence the likelihood and timing of marital disruption.
+My program of research focuses on the development of relationships within various ecological contexts, such as family, peer groups, culture, and environment.
+For example, I explore whether and how couples' courtship experiences bear upon their subsequent marital relationship, using dyadic, longitudinal data.
+I have examined how various premarital events (such as pregnancy) and courtship experiences (such as cohabitation), as well as social contexts (such as approval by family and friends), influence the likelihood and timing of marital disruption.
+I am also interested in how environmental changes (e.g., climate change) affect close relationships.
 I have also studied interpersonal psychological processes that move couples toward marriage and, in particular, the interplay between those dyadic processes and long-term marital outcomes.
-For instance, I have looked at how individuals build up overly favorable perceptions of their partners' qualities and how disillusionment may later emerge as perceivers' lofty impressions of their partners succumb to the more realistic, less glamorous daily experiences of ongoing relationships.
-Currently, I study romantic disillusionment and brain activity using functional magnetic resonance imaging (fMRI).
+For instance, I have extensively studied cognitive biases.
+In the context of romantic relationships, I have looked at how individuals build up overly favorable perceptions of their partners' qualities and how disillusionment may later emerge as perceivers' lofty impressions of their partners succumb to the more realistic, less glamorous daily experiences of ongoing relationships.
+In addition, I have applied the concept of disillusionment in other contexts, such as the use of mobile dating apps.
+Currently, I study disillusionment and brain activity using functional magnetic resonance imaging (fMRI).

 Areas of Expertise

 - Dating, courtship, and the transition to marriage